aglee/AdventOfCode2020-app/AdventOfCode2020-app/Day22/Day22_Discussion.md

 Part 2 took 14 seconds with `DEBUGPRINT_ENABLED` turned on, 6 seconds with it off.
 I guess it was time-consuming to construct the strings I was passing to `DEBUGPRINT()` -- concatenating array elements and whatnot.

+UPDATE: Since committing my initial solution I've removed the DEBUGPRINT statements and done other cleanup.